sa-tre/satre-specification/docs/source/pillars/information_governance.md

     With these logs publicly available, there is transparency around how the data was used, and any actions that could compromise the security of the sensitive data.
   - Recommended
 * - You log user actions other than data access, for example network connection attempts or infrastructure actions within a TRE.
-  - Logging actions can help to identify bad behaviours, intentional or unintentional, to be spotted by reviewers.
-    Bad behaviours in this context are anything that could compromise the security of the SRE, or result in the accidental disclosure of data outside the TRE.
+  - Logging can help to identify actions, intentional or unintentional, that could compromise the security of the SRE, or result in the accidental disclosure of data outside the TRE.
-    Any measures that TRE developers deem valuable for reporting should be logged.
+    Any measures that TRE operators deem valuable for reporting should be logged.
   - Optional
 ```